guillermo-carrasco/bio_data_analysis/project/project_diary.md

 SMARTAR miRNA pipeline workflow:

+(You can skip any of the pipeline steps by using the command line options available)

 1. **Define static files and code locations**: Defines where the reference fasta files are, the indexes, annotation files, source codes for generating plots, etc.
 _Important to note_ that all the paths are relative to the pipeline main script,